coleplante16/Bitcoin-Analyzer/README.md

-# Bitcoin-Analyzer
-This project was completed in partial fulfilment of the requirements for a masters degree in cybersecurity at Mercyhurst University.

-                          █████████
-                          █▄─▀█▀─▄█
-                          ██─█▄█─██
-                          ▀▄▄▄▀▄▄▄▀

-Welcome to the Bitcoin analyzer.
 This project [will be] capable of finding bitcoin accounts associated with specific names or emails, and mapping transactions related to those accounts in a graphical confluence network.